SeattleDave.com

 The one-bedroom and two-bedroom townhomes at AKA Beverly Hills have their own entrance and a full kitchen.
 They do need to be rented for at least a week.

-• Best Neighborhood in Los Angeles without a Car: Downtown LA, Hollywood, West Hollywood, Venice Beach, and Santa Monica
+• Best Neighborhoods in Los Angeles without a Car: Downtown LA, Hollywood, West Hollywood, and Santa Monica

-• Best Neighborhood for Shopping: West Hollywood and Venice Beach
+• Best Neighborhoods for Shopping: West Hollywood, Venice, and the Arts District

 • Safest Areas of Los Angeles